Icinga/icinga2/doc/11-cli-commands.md

 Icinga 2 comes with a number of CLI commands which support bash autocompletion.

-These CLI commands will allow you to use certain functionality provided by and around the Icinga 2 daemon.
+These CLI commands will allow you to use certain functionality provided by and around Icinga 2.

 Each CLI command provides its own help and usage information, so please make sure to always run them with the `--help` parameter.